keera-studios/keera-hails/README.md

 Keera Hails is a toolkit to create reactive applications in Haskell.
-It facilitates creating interactive applications that combine User Interfaces, external devices, networks connections, files and, optionally, FRP networks.
+It facilitates combining User Interfaces, external devices, networks connections, files and, optionally, FRP networks.

 Keera Hails is modular and extensible.
 It is cross platform (Windows, Linux, MacOSX, Android, GHCJS), UI-agnostic (Gtk+, WX, Qt, Android Native toolkit,